MaartenBrijker/project/README.md

 ![alt-tag](https://github.com/MaartenBrijker/project/blob/master/doc/sketch.png)

+Ideally there will also be another screen where users could control a mixer to control overall volumes and panning of each track.

 # sound reference

 Ideally the sonic aesthetics users are able to generate with this app would be in line of this song: https://www.youtube.com/watch?v=ZMTT1Pnfuzw